prtkgpt/questdb.io/docs/concept/partitions.md

 Partition is only available on tables with a `designated timestamp`.
 The main benefit of using a designated timestamp is that the field in question will enforce an increasing policy on timestamp value.
-This allows you to leverage specific high-performance time-series functions.
+This allows you to leverage specific high-performance time series functions.
 For more information on `designated timestamp`, refer to the
 [designated timestamp section](concept/designated-timestamp.md).